|

 LIFE CYCLE:

-* Maximum body length of at least 3.4 m ( male and female are similar in size and appearance)
+Maximum body length of at least 3.4 m ( male and female are similar in

 BEHAVIOR:

-* Slow, deliberate movements when surfacing and simply drops out of sight when submerging
+Slow, deliberate movements when surfacing and simply drops out of

 WORLD POPULATION: